-We have meetings at venues across Kent, where the main feature is a lecture by a well-known or local expert.
+We have meetings at venues across Kent, where the main feature is a lecture by a well-known or local expert on plants.

 These provide opportunities to learn about the many different aspects of gardening with perennials.

 Five Area Groups covering various regions within Kent give us a chance to meet members who live close by.

 The umbrella organization, under which all the groups work.

 KENT GROUP DETAILS

 Get down to the nitty-gritty of what makes us tick.

 WHAT WILL IT COST?

 See what great value for money membership will be.

 HOW DO I JOIN?